-1. Expertise text: Please outline your expertise briefly.
+- 1. Expertise text: Please outline your expertise briefly.
 The following format is suggested "My major area of research expertise is in a, b, c.
-I also have experience in research q, r, s.
-I would also be able to assess in the areas of x, y, z.
-The research facilities and techniques I use are I, m, n".
+I have additional research experience in q, r, s.
+I would also be able to assess research applications in the areas of x, y, z.
+The research facilities, methodologies and techniques I use are I, m, n". - 2.
+Field of Research (FoR-2020) Codes: Please include between 6 to 10 FoR codes at the 6-digit level that reflect your key areas of expertise.

-- 2. Field of Research (FoR-2020) Codes: Please include between 6 and 10 FoR codes at the 6-digit level that reflect your key areas of expertise. - 3.
-Employment History: Please ensure that your employment history is kept up to date, to enable your organisational conflicts of interests to be identified by RMS.
+3. Employment History: Please ensure that your employment history is kept up to date, to enable your organisational conflicts of interests to be identified by RMS.

 This information is used to match assessors with applications.
-It is important that the information best represents an individuals' area of expertise to ensure that applications are assigned to assessors as close to their expertise as possible.
+It is important that the information accurately captures an assessor's areas of expertise to ensure that applications are assigned as close to assessor expertise as possible.